groupon/artemisia/docs/components/hive.md

  either a name of the dsn or a config-object with username/password and other credentials.
  This field is optional field and if not provided then task would use the local Hive CLI installation to execute the query

- * sql: either an string or an array of SQL.
+ * sql: either a sql string or an array of SQLs.
- * sqlfile: the file containing the query
+ * sql-file: the file containing the queries. each query must be separated by a semicolon and new a line
  * mode: mode of execution of HQL. three modes are allowed hiveserver2, cli, beeline

 #### Task Output: